TjRho/TjRho/README.md

+[!MasterHead]
 <h1 align="center">Hi 👋, I'm Timothy Rhodes JR (Tj)</h1>
 <h3 align="center">I am from Wisconsin but live in Missouri</h3>
 <h3 align="center"> I am a Senior at Delta Highschool, I play for the Baseball team.
 I am one of the top students formerly involved in Beta Club, Beta Club Executive Counsel, Student Counsel, Student Counsel Executive Counsel, A+ program,FFA.
-  I do not currently know what I aspire to do once i get out of highschool as far as work, but i do know i want to go straight into the workforce of some sort.
+  I do not currently know what I aspire to do once i get out of highschool as far as work, but I do know I want to go straight into the workforce of some sort.

 <h3 align="left">Connect with me:</h3>
 <p align="left">